malaikaa-tariq/ResQPlate-Food-Rescue/README.md

-# ResQPlate — Food Waste & Community Food Rescue
+# ResQPlate — Community Food Rescue

 ResQPlate is a responsive React application that demonstrates two complementary global state-management approaches: Context API for stable app-wide preferences, and Redux Toolkit for feature-rich domain data.